German union leader says will fight for plants in Tata-Thyssen merger

 | DUESSELDORF, Germany

-DUESSELDORF, Germany Thyssenkrupp's powerful labour chief said workers would resist shutting down capacity in any merger of the German industrial group's European steel business with that of peer Tata Steel.
+DUESSELDORF, Germany Thyssenkrupp's (TKAG.DE) powerful labor chief said workers would resist shutting down capacity in any merger of the German industrial group's European steel business with that of peer Tata Steel (TISC.NS).

 "We have capacities that are worth preserving, and we will fight for that," Wilhelm Segerath, who represents the works council on Thyssenkrupp's supervisory board, told Reuters in an interview on Tuesday.